 With it’s position of the edge of colonized space, Threshold has maintained humanity’s spread throughout the stars and continues to research and colonize new worlds, a realm in which little true new technology has been made as of late as much of the science is relatively known; Threshold continues to try to push the envelope in this field and has the goal of discovering and colonizing one new Earthlike world per Sol-Year.

 The Threshold Military consists of roughly 3.9 Billion Active Duty members and 9.6 Billion Reservists, as well as 200 Million Allied Mercenary forces.
+It is comprised of the independent Special Warfare Units as well as five branches, the Threshold Navy, Threshold Marine Corps, Threshold Sentinels, Threshold Expeditionary Corps, and Threshold Commonwealth Guard.

 Main Article – Military of the Threshold